easysoa/EasySOA/communication/markup/README.md

 `wkhtmltopdf HTML_SOURCE PDF_OUTPUT`

-For more documentation, see the `run.sh` sources and the [Pandoc User’s Guide](http://johnmacfarlane.net/pandoc/README.html)
+For more documentation, see the `pdf.sh` sources and the [Pandoc User’s Guide](http://johnmacfarlane.net/pandoc/README.html)